isaquerr25/blissFrontEnd/README.md

 Run the command "npm install" to install all dependencies.

-Run the command "npm dev" to start the local server.
+Run the command "npm run dev" to start the local server.

 Open your browser at "http://localhost:5173" to view the running project.